 When I hear a mother say that her role in the church is to raise her children, my response is always yes and amen.
 Mainly because it is every mother’s role to raise her child no matter her location.
 We all intend to fulfill our role as mothers well because we are driven by deep love for our children.
-Ironically though, spending the majority of our energy raising children with deep intentionality can be just what overwhelms us as we face the stressful responsibilities of actual mothering.
+Ironically, spending our energy raising children with deep intentionality can be overwhelming as we face the stressful responsibilities of actual mothering.
 In the process, we can miss opportunities to serve within the local body in a helpful and effective way.
-While we long to serve the family of God, it can often feel like we couldn't possibly have anything left to give towards ministry outside of our immediate family during this season of life.
+While we long to serve the family of God, it can often feel like we couldn't possibly give towards ministry outside of our immediate family during this season of life.

 On the flip side are mothers who are ministering full time within the church as they raise their children.
 I am one of these women.
 More than once I have caught wind of backdoor conversations that I, as a wife and a mother, do “too much.”
 That between working a full-time ministry job and of course being a full-time mom, I must be spreading myself too thin.
-It is not uncommon for me to be asked how I could possibly do it all or at least do it all well, which I don’t quite frankly.
+It’s not uncommon for me to be asked how I could possibly do it all or at least do it all well, which quite frankly, I don’t.